uptrace/bun-docs/docs/postgres/performance-tuning.md

 ## Logging

-Good logging can tell you when queries are too slow or there any other problems:
+Good logging can tell you when queries are too slow or there are any other problems:

 ```shell
 # Log queries slower than 500ms.